|

 I have to amend the rules I made for my own challenge.
 The PayPal funds I transferred into my challenge account at the beginning of the month had to go towards bills.
 I figure that ANY substantial amount needs to go towards building my EF, then to paying down my debt.
 Given that, the larger amounts I get from eBay sales as well as the garage sale I plan to have in the spring will go towards savings and debt reduction.
 My challenge fund will consist of smaller amounts that come from coupon use when buying groceries, as well as awards from doing surveys and completing rebates, things like that.
 Following those guidelines, my challenge fund currently stands at $87.22!!
 This comes from a couple of rebates, coupon use, and my first check from Cash Crate.
 Oh, also a check I got from my insurance company last week in the amount of 8 CENTS!!
 Please.

-I still don't have my ICP, but I think that is paid this coming week (end of month).
+I still don't have my bonus, but I think that is paid this coming week (end of month).
 I don't anticipate much, and I am struggling so to get caught up with my bills, I will probably use it towards those.
 I am also waiting to receive the W-2 from my last job (which should arrive this week as well), so that I can do my taxes.
 I already estimated I will get several thousand back (due to the EIC), which will be great.
 I plan to use it to fund my baby EF first, and the rest will go towards the CCs.
 I also need to buy a few clothes, since I have lost enough weight now to make a big difference in how my current clothing fits!
 But I am going to stick to resale shops for that, especially since I still want to lose enough weight to make a difference of another size.

 I have been doing really well as far as recording and tracking my spending, and I've taken my lunch to work every day, so I am proud of myself in those areas.
 Between budgeting and dieting, taking lunch to work is a necessity!

-December 30th, 2007 at 08:02 pm
+December 31st, 2007 at 04:02 am

 Lots of activity here on the board, in preparation for a new year!
 I've noticed several of you talking about your net worth.
 This is probably a dumb question, but how exactly do I figure that out?
 (I'm not sure I really want to know my net worth, LOL!)